tesschin/tesschin.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
+HCI Researcher.
+Data Scientist.
+Very interested in understanding human behavior.
-#Worked as a brand marketer in Samsung and as an Account Planner in advertising company in Hyundai Motors group
+Worked as a brand marketer in Samsung and as an Account Planner in advertising company in Hyundai Motors group.
+Heavy Music Listener.
+Love reading books, swiming and walking.

 {: style="text-align: justify;"}

 ## Research Interests